ttwardz/bum-notes-blog/_posts/2025-12-03-clew-i-built-an-iOS-app.md

 In Clew, you simply add tags to your highlights.
 You come up with the tags as you go, so you don't have to plan anything or stick to one organization style.
 And it's easy to go back and add new tags to old highlights.

-You can use tags to like "funny" and "inspiring" to connect highlights by themes.
+You can use tags like "funny" and "inspiring" to connect highlights by themes.
 Then, you can use the "inspiring" tag in a home screen widget to show sparks of motivation throughout the day.

 You can also browse collections by source or author.
 And, soon, you'll be able to create custom collections based on tags, dates, and other characteristics.